Nauticon 2018 will be held at the Provincetown Inn in

 The Events and Entertainments will be a little naughty, but not nasty, a place for you to have a good time and perhaps make a new friend who shares your nerdy.

 Please note that the FAQ is subject to change

 What are the hours for Nauticon?
-Friday from 7pm to Sunday at 2pm.
-48 hours of FUN and FROLIC.
+Friday from 7pm to Sunday at 2pm, for hours of FUN and FROLIC.
 Really.

 Will I need to bring an ID?
 You must bring a government issued photo ID, and be ready to have us photocopy it at the registration desk.
 This is to prevent any problems, and to have accurate information.